+For hundreds of years, British Naval and merchant ships carried Terriers on board.
 These little dogs appeared on no manifest, since they were neither paid nor fed – their job was to kill the rats that infested all ships, and their food was their kill.
-These Terriers came from all over the British Isles, and each was typical of the area it came from.
-Ancestors of the Skye (about a third of its modern size), the Scotch (not the modern Scottish and about half the modern size), and English Black and Tan (mostly only as big as the rats it hunted), and many more small Terriers all went to sea with the navy and the merchant vessels, long before there were any named breeds of Terriers.
+These Terriers came from all over the British Isles and each was typical of the area it came from.
+Ancestors of the Skye (about a third of its modern size), the Scotch (not the modern Scottish and about half the modern size), the English Black and Tan (mostly only as big as the rats it hunted) and many more small Terriers all went to sea with the navy and the merchant vessels long before there were any named breeds of Terriers.

 The later colonies repeated this practice, valuing small dogs which didn’t need to eat the precious stores and which would kill not only vermin but the dreaded Australian snakes.
 It isn’t surprising then, given the drastically different environment they were now hunting in for survival, that the mixed Terriers evolved into a breed unique to this country and ideally suited to the country’s challenges.

-This breed bonded with children of families on large properties, where parents were often working far away for long periods and acted as effective watchdogs to warn of the approach of strangers to isolated homes.
+This breed bonded with children of families on large properties, where parents were often working far away for long periods, and acted as effective watchdogs to warn of the approach of strangers to isolated homes.
 Later on, this would prove even more valuable on the goldfields, when many a claim was saved by the vigilance of the ‘Aussie’.

-The ANKC standard mentions: “Its untrimmed, harsh coat with definite ruff around the neck extending to the breastbone and its long strong head assist in developing its hard-bitten, rugged appearance.”
+Dogs Australia further mentions: “Its untrimmed, harsh coat with definite ruff around the neck extending to the breastbone and its long strong head assist in developing its hard-bitten, rugged appearance.”

-As long as it can be with a person the Aussie Terrier is happy.
+As long as it can be with a person, the Aussie Terrier is happy.
 Its loyalty and even disposition make it a very suitable companion dog.

-Words: The Australian Terrier Club of NSW
+Words: adapted from The Australian Terrier Club of NSW

 Now you know a little about the Australian Terrier, you may think that this is the dog for you.
 Before you make a decision, please make contact with the breed club or your State controlling body for purebred dogs.
 They will be able to give you information about available puppies and also suggest dog shows where you can see the breed and speak to breeders.
 In this way you will gain a better perspective of the Australian Terrier and its needs, and whether this breed would suit your lifestyle.